-The greater part of the hydro-electric potential of New South Wales is concentrated in the Snowy Mountains area (see Snowy Mountains Hydro-electric Scheme, page 974).
+The greater part of the hydro-electric potential of New South Wales is concentrated in the Snowy Mountains area (see Snowy Mountains Hydro-electric Scheme, page 444).
 Apart from this area, major hydro-electric stations are in operation at the Warragamba Dam (50 MW) and Hume Dam (50 MW).
-There are, in addition six smaller hydro-electric installations in operation in various parts of the State.
-A pumped-storage hydro-electric system to produce 240 MW, is being installed as part of the Shoalhaven Scheme in conjunction with the Metropolitan Water Sewerage and Drainage Board.
-This project is now nearing completion.
+In addition, there are six smaller hydro-electric installations in operation in various parts of the State.
+A pumped-storage hydro-electric system to produce 240 MW is being installed as part of the Shoalhaven Scheme in conjunction with the Metropolitan Water Sewerage and Drainage Board.